dszakallas/profile/src/_posts/2022-08-19-flux-vs-argocd.md

 # Scaling out

-GitOps frameworks should provide appropriate abstractions to support scaling out to the entire organization.
+GitOps frameworks should provide appropriate abstractions to support adoption in large organizations.

 ## Recursion

 In this context, recursion means applying GitOps techniques to manage GitOps resources.
-For example, let's take a team managing an application that has multiple deployments (e.g different in environments).
-To avoid excessive duplication and to keep their GitOps resources DRY they decide to extract common configuration with the use of kustomize patches.
+For example, think of a team managing an application having multiple deployments (e.g in different environments).
+To avoid excessive duplication and to keep their GitOps resources free of duplication they decide to extract common configuration with the use of kustomize patches.
 A straightforward way to do this is to create a parent GitOps resource that uses e.g Kustomize to generate the inferior GitOps configurations.

-In Argo CD, this can be achieved using the [App of Apps pattern](https://medium.com/dzerolabs/turbocharge-argocd-with-app-of-apps-pattern-and-kustomized-helm-ea4993190e7c), which lets us define an `Application` resource that contains child `Application`s (and `AppProject`s).
+In Argo CD, this can be achieved with the [App of Apps pattern](https://medium.com/dzerolabs/turbocharge-argocd-with-app-of-apps-pattern-and-kustomized-helm-ea4993190e7c), which lets us define an `Application` resource that contains child `Application`s (and `AppProject`s).
 Argo CD watches the root application as well as synchronizes any application it generates.
 (By the way, the referenced article also points out how to do Kustomized Helm.)
 The child apps need not reside in the same cluster as their parent.
-By using the Apps of Apps pattern we can use the same techniques for generating GitOps resources as app resources, which makes it feasible to template or kustomize `Application`s, so you should definitely you use it to keep your configuration DRY.
+By using the Apps of Apps pattern we can use the same techniques for generating GitOps resources as app resources, which makes it feasible to template or kustomize `Application`s, consequently, avoid duplication.

 Similarly in Flux, we can define GitOps resources recursively.
 Having dedicated CRDs for sources, syncable resources, notifications, makes it even more flexible than Argo CD.

 ## Dependency ordering

 Applications depend on each other, and we should be able to express that some degree.
-At first iteration, there are infrastructure applications providing core functionalities such as ingress, secret management, RBAC, cert management, service mesh, etc.; and product applications.
-E.g. if you use linkerd, it must be in place before any applications come up, because it injects sidecars into application pods starting up.
+At first sight, one can distinguish between infrastructure applications providing core functionalities such as ingress, secret management, RBAC, cert management, service mesh, etc.; and product applications.
+For example if you use the popular service mesh [linkerd](https://linkerd.io/), it must be in place before any applications come up, because it injects sidecars into application pods starting up.
 Having a way to stall the installation of product applications until the infra is ready spares us the chore of dealing with such race-conditions and other problems.

-With Flux's [`dependsOn`](https://fluxcd.io/docs/components/kustomize/kustomization/#kustomization-dependencies) you can prevent an application to be synced unless its dependencies are in the Ready state.
-Similarly to Kustomize, [`dependsOn`](https://fluxcd.io/docs/components/helm/helmreleases/#helmrelease-dependencies) can be used to establish installation ordering when using Flux.
+With Flux's [`dependsOn`](https://fluxcd.io/docs/components/kustomize/kustomization/#kustomization-dependencies), we can prevent an application to be synced unless its dependencies are in the Ready state, in other words, to guarantee installation ordering.
 Unfortunately, this feature is missing from Argo CD [but it is proposed](https://github.com/argoproj/argo-cd/issues/7437).

-Note that currently a Kustomization can't depend on a HelmRelease and vice versa.
+Note that currently Flux doesn't allow a Kustomization to depend on a HelmRelease and vice versa.
 {: .warning}

 ## Permissions and access control